Time is ticking. A deadline looms. You have to compose a creative, engaging and insightful post about…light bulbs. Or

 I stumbled across a new service online that promised to elevate my content creation.
 After playing with the features for a while, I was getting the hang of it.

 After less than 30 minutes, I started deciding how I could implement this service into my workflow.
 Basically, I was sold.

 Continue reading: Hooked, Then Dumped: A Failed Sales Story

 2. Wow with a statistic.
 Throw out a number that will entice your readers to know more.
 If 89 percent of people are affected by something or a process lead to landing a $10,000 project, people will want to read on.

 The key to any successful marketing strategy is reaching your key audience in the location they frequent most.
 When it comes to fast food marketing, millennials — a substantial 25 percent of the population — spend more money on dining out than any other age group, according to Restaurant Marketing Labs.

 The average millennial shells out $174 per month on restaurant food, compared to non-millennials, who spend $153 per month.
 The $21 difference could easily translate into two or three more fast-food lunches per month, and a significant bottom-line boost for quick service restaurants (QSRs).
 How can you take advantage of mobile marketing offerings at your OSR?

-Continue reading: Why Fast Food Marketing Has Gone Mobile (post is no longer online)
+Excerpt from: Why Fast Food Marketing Has Gone Mobile (post is no longer online)

 3. Offer a solution.
 Explain a remedy to a pain point in the first few sentences.
 Then, use the rest of the article to explain the solution process in more detail with examples.